marketing is cyclical

 Not too long ago, marketing was a one-way undertaking.
 You had a product and you went looking for someone to do your product to.
 You were the hunter.
 Your customer was the hunted.

 The internet changed all that.
 Cable television and email and DVRs changed all that.
+Smart phones and social media and YouTube and Instagram changed all that.
 Now people have more options to explore and more ways to explore their options.

 Now marketing is less like hunting and more like dating.
 It’s about fostering mutually beneficial relationships.

 The first step in our work together is to find out what people care about.
 What they’re trying to get done.
 What options they’re exploring.
 Where they look for answers.
 What influences them.
 How they decide.
 What choices they make.